Previous Article

 Avoid patterns that scream “manufactured”:

-If traders suspect manipulation, your TrustScore won’t save you—because the community narrative will override it.
+We've seen so many cases where traders suspect manipulation, making your TrustScore worthless because the community narrative overrides it.

 Use a simple structure: